ADITYASHAH-IITP/Generating-image-captions-with-the-BLIP-model/README.md

 The Python Imaging Library, PIL, is used to open the image file and convert it into an RGB format which is suitable for the model.
 # Load your image, DON'T FORGET TO WRITE YOUR IMAGE NAME
 img_path = "YOUR IMAGE NAME.jpeg"
-# convert it into an RGB format
+# Convert it into an RGB format
 Next, the pre-processed image is passed through the processor to generate inputs in the required format.
 The return_tensors argument is set to "pt" to return PyTorch tensors. image = Image.open(img_path).convert('RGB')